-Please follow Jalene as she continues her journey.
-This blog began in April 2016 from her childhood.
+Please continue to follow Jalene’s journey.
+Her autobiographical blog began in April 2016 from her childhood.